Here's How Much Every 'Star Wars' Movie Made At The Box Office On Opening Weekend

 - 2019 - "Rise Of Skywalker": $175,500,000.

-This article was originally published on Dec.
-16, 2016 and has been updated.
+This article was originally published on May 4, 2020.

-Posted-In: Star Wars Star Wars Opening Weekend Star Wars: The Rise Of Skywalker The Rise Of SkywalkerNews Events Best of Benzinga
+Posted-In: Javi’s Picks Star Wars Star Wars Opening Weekend Star Wars: The Rise Of Skywalker The Rise Of SkywalkerNews Events Best of Benzinga